Pyrofoux/AIWoof/README.md

 - [Protocol](docs/manual/Protocol.md) for details about the communication protocol between agents
 - [Agent Programming](docs/manual/AgentProgramming.md) for documentations about the functions your agent should use

+# How does Killer Queen work ?
+Check this page about's Killer Queen [simple and efficient behavior](docs/behavior.md).

 # Contents of this repo

 - [/server](server) : the AIWolf server that run Werewolf games with several agents